 Ref Design principle Key criteria A 5 Separate main entrances from services yards.
-Principal access point into buildings should face onto the main road frontage.
+Principal access point into buildings should face onto the main road frontage with entrances ideally located adjacent to neighbouring entrances.
 Locate public facing elements on front facades and loading yards to side and rear facades.

-Example of uses allocation according to facades:
+Example of uses allocation according to facades: Public entrance

-Ref Design principle Key criteria A 6 Design for climate change mitigation Development should take into account Rushcliffe Borough Council's Climate Change Strategy 2021-2030.
-Demonstrate how smart design, material selection and low carbon thinking has been embedded in decision making throughout the design process and for the operation of the Site Provide evidence that the construction and operation of the development will include measures to mitigate the impacts of climate change.
-Opportunities for installing solar PV should be maximized through the orientation of buildings and/or the orientation of solar panels on roofs.
-A 7 Provide adequate day- lighting For large deep plan buildings, consider providing daylighting at roof level and views out for the benefit of workforce wellbeing.
-A 8 Zone J Blocks should relate closely to each other and be similar in form, scale and appearance.
+Ref Design principle Key criteria A 6 Design for climate change mitigation Development should align with Rushcliffe Borough Council's Climate Change Strategy 2021-2030.
+Demonstrate how smart design, material selection and low-carbon thinking has been embedded in decision making throughout the design process and for the operation of the Site.
+Provide evidence that the construction and operation of the development will include measures to mitigate the impacts of climate change.
+A Design for Manufacture and Assembly (DfMA) approach would be supported.
+Opportunities for installing solar PV should be maximised through the orientation of buildings and/or the orientation of solar panels on roofs.
+Include measures to limit overheating and solar gain in buildings, through building design and use of blue and green infrastructure. Α7 Provide ade- quate daylight- ing 1.
+For regularly occupied areas in large, deep plan buildings, consider providing day- lighting at roof level and views out for the benefit of workforce wellbeing.
+A 8 Zone J 1.
+Blocks should relate closely to each other and be similar in form, scale and appear- ance, in a campus formation based on best practice urban design principles around placemaking.
 Strategic gaps between blocks are intended to provide views and reinforce the site permeability.